 What comes next?

 The group’s results have made a substantial addition to the limited research on CBC.
-It is now even clearer that the phytocannabinoid is a strong agonist to CB2 receptors and is thus a major trigger for its therapeutic and anti-inflammatory effects.
+It's now even clearer that the phytocannabinoid is a strong agonist to CB2 receptors and thus a major trigger for its therapeutic and anti-inflammatory effects.